It’s that time of year again; the bab.la language portal and the Lexiophiles blog are starting the Top 100 Language Lovers 2014 competition.

 How exactly does the competition work?

 The competition is divided into three phases.
-In the nomination phase, you can submit a request to include any blog, Facebook page or Twitter account you would like to see on our list here.
+In the nomination phase, you can submit a request to include any blog, Facebook page, Twitter account or YouTube channel you would like to see on our list.
 In the following phase, you can vote for your favourite nominees of each of the above mentioned categories.
 Users’ votes will count for 50% of the final result and the Lexiophiles ranking criteria (see below) will count for the other 50%.
 Results will be made public in the third phase on June 12th.

 What is the exact time frame and what happens during each phase?

-Out of all nominations received until May 20th, we will set a list of the 100 best ones per category to be submitted for voting.
-On May 22nd we will publish the voting lists of the top 100 for each category.
+Out of all nominations received until May 19th, we will set a list of the 100 best ones per category to be submitted for voting.
+On May 20th we will publish the voting lists of the top 100 for each category.
 We will check the votes at the end of the voting phase for fraudulent votes and, if necessary, adjust the number of votes.
-If your blog, Facebook page, Twitter account is on the voting list, you can ask your readers, friends, family and whoever comes to mind to vote for you.
+If your blog, Facebook page, Twitter account, YouTube channel is on the voting list, you can ask your readers, friends, family and whoever comes to mind to vote for you.
 Bloggers will be provided with a voting button for their convenience before the voting phase starts.
-The voting period runs until June 9th, 23:59 pm German time.
+The voting period runs until June 9th, 23:59 pm CET.

 Ranking & Results (June 10th – June 12th)

 All the competitors will be ranked based on user votes (50%) and the Lexiophiles ranking criteria (50%, see below).
-We will then compile the top 100 overall language lovers list and the top 25 list for each of the four categories.
+We will then compile the top 100 overall language lovers list and the top 20 list for each of the five categories.
 Results will be published on June 12th.
-Each blogger, Facebook page administrator or twitterer will be contacted when the results are published.
+Each blogger, Facebook page administrator, Twitterer or YouTuber will be contacted when the results are published.

 What are the Lexiophiles ranking criteria?

 Every competitor will be analyzed and ranked by our staff.
-Even though we know that no ranking system is 100% accurate and always somewhat subjective, we feel that the following criteria give a good overall view of how good a blog, Facebook page, Twitter account is.
+Even though we know that no ranking system is 100% accurate and always somewhat subjective, we feel that the following criteria give a good overall view of how good a blog, Facebook page, Twitter account, YouTube channel is.

 Facebook Pages: We look for originality and diversity of content.
 Good interaction means there are discussions with comments from users and answers to them.
 We will take into consideration the regularity of posting and the fan base of the page.

 I am nominated.
-Why can I not find my blog/Facebook page/Twitter account on the voting list?
+Why can I not find my blog/Facebook page/Twitter account/YouTube channel on the voting list?

 This might be the case due to one of the following reasons:

-1. Your blog/Facebook page/Twitter account didn’t get to the Top 100 best ones of its category.
+1. Your blog/Facebook page/Twitter account/YouTube channel didn’t get to the Top 100 best ones of its category.

-2. You already have another blog/Facebook page/Twitter account nominated for the competition.
+2. You already have another blog/Facebook page/Twitter account/YouTube channel nominated for the competition.

 3. We received more than one thousand nominations for the category you fit into (after which we stop considering new suggestions).